 If you look online, you may find advice telling you to set all directories to 777 and all files to 666.
 This is terrible advice.
 Roughly translated it means "I don't understand Unix file permissions well enough to help you, but doing this will hide the problem for now, and I'll be long gone when this terrible advice I'm giving you lets hackers completely overwrite your site."

-In particular, we strongly discourage members from making script files and key directories (like /home/public) writeable by the web user.
+We strongly discourage members from making script files and key directories (like /home/public) writeable by the web user.
 This setting is used by some applications to enable self-updating over the web.
 We discourage that practice as well; if you can update your site over the web, so can someone else, and the site may look very different when they finish with it.
 We recommend using out-of-band methods to update site applications.
 For example, we support and recommend the use of the WP-CLI command line tool to keep WordPress installations up-to-date without exposing them to massive compromise resulting from the frequent security problems WordPress is so famous for.